 Write down the names and addresses, if possible, of as many witnesses to the incident.

-Get medical attention and a record detailing the extent of injury, if any (regardless of any apparent injury or not you be assessed by a health care professional as soon as possible after the event).
+Get medical attention as required and record the extent of injury, if any (regardless of any apparent injury or not you be assessed by a health care professional as soon as possible after the event).

 Advise the SCCRA Secretary immediately, so we can commence the necessary actions to be taken on your behalf.